-Whether cost of utilities is in accordance with CAS 8 ?
+Whether the cost of utilities is in accordance with CAS 8 ?

 Perform analytical review of cost per unit of utility generated vis-à-vis utility purchased.
 Whether the same is in tolerable range?

-Perform analytical review of capacity utilized for utility generated.
-Whether unutilized capacity is used judiciously?
+Whether unutilised capacity is used judiciously?
 Are there any avenues for further third-party sales of available capacity?
 (Understand unit economics of revenue per unit of available capacity, i.e., if the variable cost per unit of generation is ~Rs.
 5 then any sales price that fetches greater than Rs.
 5 is beneficial).

 Direct Employees Cost

-Whether cost of employees is in accordance with CAS 7 ?
+Whether the cost of employees is in accordance with CAS 7 ?

-Ensure that only employees/ labour deployed at refinery site are included in this cost.
-Indirect labour/ employees deployed at other locations are to be treated as overheads.
+Ensure that only employees/ labour deployed at the refinery site are included in this cost.
+Indirect labour/ employees deployed at other locations will be treated as overheads.

 Repairs & Maintenance

 Review scenarios of breakdown maintenance.
-Check whether it is substantial enough to be treated as abnormal?
+Check whether it is material enough to be treated as abnormal.

-Analyze planned maintenance and whether it is in tolerable range?
+Analyse planned maintenance and whether it is in a tolerable range.

 Research and Development Costs

-Whether research and development cost is in accordance with CAS 18 ?
+Is research and development cost in accordance with CAS 18 ?

 Whether R&D cost pertains to new product/ process development or existing product/ process development?
-If former, then the same shall form part of reconciliation statement between cost accounting records and financial statements.
+If the former, then the same shall form part of the reconciliation statement between cost accounting records and financial statements.

 Technical know-how Fee/ Royalty

-Whether royalty and technical know-how fee is in accordance with CAS 20 ?
+Is the royalty and technical know-how fee in accordance with CAS 20 ?

-If royalty and technical know-how fee is directly traceable to a cost object, it shall be assigned to that cost object.
-If not, then it should be assigned on any of the following reasonable basis (being in consonance with the particulars as specified in the royalty agreement): a.
-Units produced b.
-Units sold c.
-Sales value
+Suppose royalty and technical know-how fees are directly traceable to a cost object.
+In that case, they shall be assigned to that cost object.
+If not, then it should be allocated on any of the following reasonable basis (aligning with the particulars as specified in the royalty agreement):

-If the amount of royalty and technical know-how fee is assigned on the basis of units produced, then the cost should form part of cost of production.
-If it is assigned on the basis of units sold or sales value, then the cost should form part of cost of sales.
+If the amount of royalty and technical know-how fee is assigned based on units produced, then the cost should form part of the cost of production.
+However, if it is assigned based on units sold or sales value, the cost should be part of the sales cost.

-Whether depreciation and amortization is in accordance with CAS 16 ?
+Whether depreciation and amortisation are in accordance with CAS 16 ?

-Review and ensure that fixed assets register is maintained cost centerwise by the company.
+Review and ensure that the company maintains the fixed assets register cost centre-wise.
 Perform physical verification of fixed assets on a sample basis to validate the asset location and cost centre.

 Whether manufacturing cost is in accordance with CAS 22 ?